How American Soldiers Voted in World War II

 Unlike today, voting for the World War Two serviceman was not such a straight forwarded affair.
-Numerous obstacles were in place to make absentee voting difficult or non-existent.
+That isn’t to say voting for modern American Servicemen and Women isn’t easy only that things have objectively improved since WWII.
+Soldier’s attempting to vote encountered numerous obstacles to make absentee voting difficult or non-existent.
 It took a series of changes, each building incrementally to loosen-up the restrictions in time for the armed forces to vote in the Presidential election of 1944.
-One of the biggest changes was the political shift of the Republicans to allow (or at least not inhibit the Democrats) a federal presence in what is to be considered an area of states rights.
+One of the biggest changes was the political shift of the Republicans to allow (or at least not inhibit the Democrats) a federal presence in what is to be considered an area of state’s rights.

 In 1940 voting was extremely difficult.
 The military only allowed one day of leave for voting.
 With individuals being drafted it was almost impossible for a service member to have the travel time to go home, vote, and come back.
 Civilian absentee voting was practically non-existent.
 In the few states that had absentee voting some outlawed it for the military personnel.
 Even if a service-member could vote, absentee restrictions were placed on the type of election.
 For example, SC allowed military members to vote absentee only in democratic primaries and in New Hampshire only for presidential electors (Carter 22).
 Assuming an individual met all the requirements and the state allowed voting for military members they ran into issues with mailing.
 Soldiers would have to pay postage to request voter registration forms.
 Pay postage to return those registration forms.
 When the ballots came they came in “heavy envelopes.”
 (Carter 23) A soldier had to pay the return postage on those too.
 Some states even required registered mail which drove the cost up even more (Carter 23).
 Finally, service-members were required to submit to literacy tests, grandfather clauses, poll-taxes and be 21 to vote.
 Literacy tests and poll-taxes in some states were required to be taken or paid in person.
 Even if a soldier made it through all the restrictions, in some states, the mere matter of being in the military meant that the solider was no longer a resident of that state and therefore did not qualify to vote.